RideShark/rideshark-html-test/date-time-pickers/README.md

 Thank you for your interest in a position at RideShark.
 We look forward to receiving your submission, and hope to be speaking with you soon regarding your interview process.

+## Helpful information about this design

+This design uses "Poppins" as its font.